PLSDSchoolMeme/interview/README.md

 15. there are still students who get mis gendered how are you planning to fix that?

-16. why are you the superintedent
+16. why are you the superintendent

-## Joke repsones
+## Joke response

 1. have you ever had a dream that you you with you want you could you can you when you